 - ?
 Block Tiramisu

 We have a complete guide to all the food at Super Nintendo World with more photos.
 Also, watch our video above showcasing some delicious food you can try.

 Yoshi’s Snack Island

 Popcorn Stand & Buckets

-If you’re a bit hungry and want a quick snack, the popcorn stands in front of Mario Kart, where you can find two popcorn flavours and two Nintendo-themed popcorn buckets.
+If you’re hungry and want a quick snack, the popcorn stands before Mario Kart, where you can find two popcorn flavours and two Nintendo-themed popcorn buckets.

 Then there are the two popcorn buckets: Super Star and Mario Kart.
-You can’t go wrong with either of these; both popcorn buckets light up!
-My top choice is the Super Star bucket because it has two light-up modes and is much easier to carry!
+You can’t go wrong with either of these; popcorn buckets light up!
+The Super Star bucket is my top choice because it has two light-up modes and is much easier to carry!

 Are there vegetarian or vegan options at Super Nintendo World?

 There were no food items advertised as vegetarian inside Super Nintendo World.
 However, there were a few items that didn’t contain any meat.
-We cannot guarantee that these are 100% vegetarian, so please double-check during your visit.
+We cannot guarantee these are 100% vegetarian, so please double-check during your visit.